Insightful questions to ask a business broker before selling your business

 Bonus: How do you think about negotiating key terms in the sale?

-Baton is here to help with everything from understanding your business’s value to selecting the right business broker.
-After receiving a valuation, if you decide you're ready to sell, Baton can connect you with trustworthy brokers from our vetted partner network.
+Baton is here to help with everything from understanding your business’s value, determining if it's the right time to sell, and driving an efficient and successful sales process.
+After receiving a valuation, if you decide you're ready to sell, Baton's experienced Acquisition Advisors can help you find the right buyer for your business for less than a traditional broker.